Effective Practices

 - Review the learning goals for skills and knowledge included in the Phys21 report, Chapter 4.
 See Resources below.

 - Establish using input from alumni, students, and local employers, and learning outcomes developed by other institutions.
+See the section on How to Assess Student Learning at the Program Level for details.

 - Inform students about how your for technical skills and knowledge around career preparation prepare them for diverse careers and how departmental curriculum and activities support those learning outcomes.